-Emergency Medical Technicians-Basic (EMT-B) respond to emergency calls to provide efficient and immediate care to the critically ill and injured, and to transport the patient to a medical facility.
-After receiving the call from the dispatcher, the EMT-B drives the ambulance to address or location given, using the most expeditious route, depending on traffic and weather conditions.
+Emergency Medical Technicians-Basic (EMT-B) responds to emergency calls to provide efficient and immediate care to the critically ill and injured, and transports the patient to a medical facility.
+After receiving a call from the dispatcher, the EMT-B drives the ambulance to the address or location given, using the most expeditious route, depending on traffic and weather conditions.
 The EMT-B must observe traffic ordinances and regulations concerning emergency vehicle operation.

 - Complete the Application for Emergency Medical Services Certification, including affirmation regarding criminal convictions

 - Successfully complete an approved New York State EMT-B or AEMT course

 - Achieve a passing score on the practical and written certification examinations